 She's been going around telling everyone that I slept with Kyle.
 That's a lie!

 If your husband or wife has been spending a lot of money on useless things, you can say:

 You think you can just go around spending money left and right?
 We've got bills to pay, damn it!

-It is possible to use "go around ___ing" to talk about someone doing a good thing with many different people, but it's rare.
-Even if you're talking about the person doing something good, it sounds like you're complaining:
+It is possible to use "go around ___ing" to talk about someone doing a good thing many times, but it's rare.
+Even if you're talking about the person doing something good, it might seem like you're complaining: